NavneetSurana/PCT-Boot.Geometry/README.md

 ./build
 ```
 ## Test
-This program has been tested with the following set of points.
+[triangulation.cpp](src/triangulation.cpp) has been tested with the following set of points.

 **{(0,0), (0,2), (2,0), (1,1), (1,2), (1,3), (2,2)}**

 It gave the following triangulation.

 ![plot.png](other/plot.png)

 ## Author